nicolasances/aws-notes/docs/load-balancer-ecs.md

 # Using a Load Balancer with ECS Fargate
-This guide goes through the necessary steps to create a Load Balancer and to use it to expose REST APIs hosted on Fargate.
+This guide goes through the necessary steps to create a Load Balancer and to use it to expose a Service hosted on ECS Fargate.

 To expose an API on a LB you first need to create a Target Group (basically defines the target for a Load Balancer listener) and a Load Balancer with a Listener that points at that target group.

 *In general*: create the TG and LB before creating the ECS service.<br>
 This is needed because when creating the ECS service you willl have the possibility to specify which LB and TG to use and the ECS Service will automatically register the Tasks as Target Group's Targets.

-### Important Note
-> The problem with this approach is that you will need **one LB for each service on ECS**.<br> That happens because there is no routing in the LB, only balancing load.

-This is **highly expensive**, since you will pay the full cost of an ALB for **each service**, which would be around **20$ per month** (per service).
+Important: **it is possible to use a single ALB with multiple different ECS Services** in the backend: [it is described in section 2](#configure-a-single-alb-to-serve-multiple-ecs-services).

 ## 1. Create a Target Group
 Under `EC2 > Target groups`, create a new Target Group.